advanced-computer-lab/The-boomers/README.md

 (after we have divided the tasks), so the work load suddenly doubled right before the deadline of the most important sprint.
 We also had to do some really important functionalities of sprint 2 that he also decided not to do right before the deadline.
-That’s mainly the reason why our final product is mot perfect and had to be rushed .
+That’s mainly the reason why our final product is mot perfect and had to be rushed . # Airlines_booking_system_MERN-stack